 Data shows that almost half of mobile device owners who’ve used a retailer’s mobile app did so to discover more information about a product or service.
 Another 40% used the app to make a purchase.
-That’s likely why there was a 40% growth in shopping app downloads from 2019 to 2020.

-Most mobile devices have a built-in card storage feature, such as Apple Pay, Samsung Pay, and Google Pay.
+Most mobile devices have a built-in card storage feature, such as Apple Pay, Samsung Pay, or Google Pay.
 They work using the same near-field communication (NFC) technology that powers other types of virtual payment, like contactless cards.

 These digital wallets were used to make more payments than debit cards, bank transfers, and buy now, pay later transactions combined in 2020.
 The entire market for mobile wallets is expected to be worth $350 billion by 2026.

 Mobile commerce apps

 Smartphones give users the luxury of opening a browser and purchasing anywhere.
 However, being on the front page of a potential customers’ smartphone—without forcing them to open their browser and find you—is possible with a mobile commerce app.

 Brands like Chewy and Best Buy invested heavily into their own mobile apps.
 Google found that half of shopping apps like this installed on users’ smartphones are used at least once a week, with more than half of mobile shoppers downloading at least one new shopping app before the 2021 holiday season.

 Once a user downloads an app to their smartphone, they can scan your product catalog, purchase an item, and track their order without leaving the interface.
 Mobile commerce apps also have the additional benefit of sending push notifications to people who’ve downloaded it (so long as you’ve got their permission to do so).